Param-01/Text-Style-Transfer/README.md

 # Text Style Transfer: Informal to Formal

 ## Overview
 This project aims to perform text style transfer, specifically converting informal text to formal text.
 It leverages the NUS Social Media Text Normalization and Translation Corpus.
-The repository explores two primary approaches:
+The repository explores three primary approaches:
 1. A simple encoder-decoder model.
 2. An encoder-decoder model with an attention mechanism.
 3. Pre trained model (facebook bart-large)